amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ***precision***—Before we discuss precision of slide rules, let us explore the nature of the logarithmic scale.
 The $C$ and $D$ scales are logarithmic, so they are nonlinear.
 The scales start at $log(1) = 0$, which is marked as $1$, and end at $log(10) = 1$, which is also marked as $1$.
 In other words, these scales wrap around by multiples of $10$.
 So, the number $314$ is read as $0.314$, $3.14$, $31.4$, or $314.0$, depending on context.
 The decimal point is located using some clever mental arithmetic.

-As can be seen in the photograph below, the distance between two adjacent major divisions on the scale shrinks logarithmically from left to right:
+As can be seen in the figure below, the distance between two adjacent major divisions on the scale shrinks logarithmically from left to right:

 - $log(2) - log(1) = 0.301 \approx 30\%$
 - $log(3) - log(2) = 0.176 \approx 18\%$